ArcMster/Useractivity/README.md

 In userfetch.html, if we select the 2nd option i.e., to fetch the details of all the users, data of all the users in the database will be fetched to JSON file named user.json.

-For fetching individual users, you can give member id as "1234" for a sample data Please try using this application and let me know your opinion.
+For fetching individual users, you can give member id as "1234" for a sample data.

+Please try using this application and let me know your opinion.